meetric1/sdk_screenspace_shaders/README.md

 On brushes/info_overlay/decals, change the $basetexture (or whatever texture you are sampling) to your desired brush texture.

 On models, do the same thing as brushes, but also add `$softwareskin 1` and `$translucent 1` to the vmt.
 Both are required for the shader to work correctly.
+In the .qc, add `$mostlyopaque` as well.

 ## Modifying the Shader
 If you are new to shaders, they are written in a language named HLSL.
 You can find plenty of guides about this online.
 This repository comes with multiple example shaders that you can reference.